curtburk/Robotic-medical-AI-assistant/README.md

 1. Power on the ZGX Nano and Reachy Mini
 2. Open a terminal on the ZGX Nano (or SSH in)
+3. Change working directory to '/home/curtburk/Desktop/consent-agent/scripts'
-3. Run `./start_services.sh` and wait for `✅ DEMO READY`
+4. Run `./start_services.sh` and wait for `✅ DEMO READY`
+   4a.
+Note on step 5 of the startup checklist you will need to enter the Pollen Robotics ssh password ('root')
-4. Open the dashboard link in a browser on your laptop
+5. Open the dashboard link in a browser on your laptop
-5. Verify the dashboard shows **System Online** with green checkmarks
+6. Verify the dashboard shows **System Online** with green checkmarks

 ### Talking Points